 Any authors working on the topic of music and autobiographical memory from a scientific perspective are welcome to submit to the Special Collection (even if you are not presenting at the conference).
-Please note that Article Processing Charges do not apply for articles submitted by 31 December 2019 (articles will be published free of charge).
+Please note that Article Processing Charges do not apply for articles submitted by 31 December 2019 (articles accepted for publication will be published free of charge).

 Abstract submission deadline: 15 May 2019